Implementing PLD in Foundation

 Rather than arranging students in alphabetical order, establish a targeted implementation plan in which high performing, average and delayed students are grouped together to create three teaching groups.

-Download the essential Screening & Tracking tools for this year including:
+- Download the essential Teaching & Screening tools for this year including:

-Download and set up the Tracking Sheets, if not already completed by the school leader or admin.
-Watched both the videos:
+- Download and set up the Tracking Sheets, if not already completed by the school leader or admin.
+Watch both the videos:

 This four-step process should enable Foundation teachers to implement effective Structured Synthetic Phonics (SSP) within their classes.
 This will contribute towards Foundation students achieving a positive start to their schooling.